SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Ports/Positioning/PortMargin/README.md

 #Port Margin

-This sample demonstrate how to align a port based on its Offset, HorizontalAlignment, VerticalAlignment, and Margin values.
-Margin property is used to set margin values of ports.
+This sample demonstrates how to align the port based on its Offset, HorizontalAlignment, VerticalAlignment, and Margin values.
+The Margin property is used to set the margin values of the ports.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/ports?theme=fluent